ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Circuit relay

-Circuit relay is a transport protocol that routes traffic between two peers over a third-party _relay_ peer.
-[More about Circuit Relay](https://docs.libp2p.io/concepts/circuit-relay)
+Circuit relay is a transport protocol that routes traffic between two peers over a third-party [_relay_ peer](#relay).
+[More about Circuit Relay](https://docs.libp2p.io/concepts/circuit-relay).

+### Circuit relay v1

+Unlimited relay that requires some centralized ACL to control resource usage.
+[See specification](https://github.com/libp2p/specs/blob/master/relay/circuit-v1.md).

+### Circuit relay v2

+Truly decentralized relay implementation that provides a limited relay for things like [hole punching](#hole-punching).
+Support for this type of relay was introduced in go-ipfs 0.11.
+[See specification](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).

 ### Codec